Some Frequently Asked Questions & Answers

 Can I own anything after bankruptcy?

 Yes!
 Many people believe they cannot own anything for a period of time after filing for bankruptcy.
 This is not true.
 You can keep your exempt property and anything you obtain after the bankruptcy is filed.
-However, if you receive an inheritance, a property settlement, or life insurance benefits within 180 days after filing for bankruptcy, that money or property may have to be paid to your creditors if it is not exempt.
+However, if you receive certan assets within 180 days after filing for bankruptcy, that money or property may have to be paid to your creditors if it is not exempt.
+These assets include things like an inheritance, a property settlement, lottery winnings or life insurance benefits.
 You must report this event to your attorney if you have one, and to the trustee assigned to your case.

 What else should I know?